 Getting commissions through your local Amazon associates program is great, but what about your international visitors?
 Affiliates lose money because they didn’t sign up for that country’s affiliate program.

 That’s why joining multiple programs is advantageous.
 Amazon currently has 13 international affiliate programs.

 Tip: A quick way to decide which programs to sign up for is heading to Google Analytics and see where your website gets the most traffic.

 Head to Audience > Geo > Location to see Sessions By Country.
 Then sign up for those international programs.

-Looking at this screenshot, you’d want to sign up for:
+For example, looking at this screenshot, you’d want to sign up for: